BH Pošta

-BH Pošta is one of three companies responsible for postal service in Bosnia and Herzegovina.
+BH Pošta, officially Više Javno preduzeće BH Pošta d.o.o., is one of three companies responsible for postal service in Bosnia and Herzegovina.
 The other two are Pošte Srpske and Hrvatska pošta Mostar.
 BH Pošta operates mainly in Bosniak-majority areas in the Federation of Bosnia and Herzegovina.
 BH Pošta is the largest postal operator in Bosnia and Herzegovina with a wide network of post offices consisting of 386 units with 822 active counters in total, providing a full spectrum of domestic and international postal services.